 The thought that competitive districts can be created is a utopian illusion.
 As mentioned above, the population is constantly shifting, and a good voter registration campaign or purging the voter rolls of those who have moved or are deceased would ruin the Democrats’ carefully crafted competitive district proposals.

 The drawing of Congressional District lines has always been a political act, and the Courts have universally determined that it has no jurisdiction to challenge the wisdom of any legislatively drawn districts.
-The abuse of the legislative process is practice known as, gerrymandering, and has been used by both parties to create as many safe districts for their members as they can by drawing perverse boundaries the sole purpose of which is to gain political advantage.
+The abuse of the legislative process is a practice known as, gerrymandering, and has been used by both parties to create as many safe districts for their members as they can by drawing perverse boundaries the sole purpose of which is to gain political advantage.
 Each party condemns the practice, but engages in it so frequently, that each side expects that the other is engaging in it even if one party or the other tries to draw the lines in a non partisan manner.

 The reality is that there is no trust that anyone will draw the lines fairly.
 There is a presumption of bad faith and if one can only examine the lines with sophisticated mathematical models; it will reveal the assumed cheating that the participants agree must exist.
 One answer is that those who draw the lines should not have access to voter registration numbers, but no one trusts that the participants won’t access the data surreptitiously and therefore cheat.
 We are back to the same problem that no one trusts anyone.

 However, the real problem is not one of drawing lines or criteria but that it makes so much of a difference.
-The federal government now has control over our roads, the air we breath, the water we drink, what our children are taught, us what kind of lights we use in our houses, the technology for how our toilets are flushed and a large hand taking money out of our bank accounts.
+The federal government now has control over our roads, the air we breath, the water we drink, what our children are taught, what kind of lights we use in our houses, the technology for how our toilets are flushed and a large hand taking money out of our bank accounts.
 Whoever controls Congress controls these decisions and therefore controls us.
-We have given our far too much of a say over our lives to those who are selected in a much too flawed process.
+We have given out far too much of a say over our lives to those who are selected in a much too flawed process.

 To allow redistricting to go to a judge, single unelected individual, who has neither the time nor expertise to make these decisions, would truly be a failure of our legislative bodies.
 In Court, the parties would gather hundreds of thousands of dollars to present their legal cases only to achieve what would most assuredly be a flawed result.
 This is money that could be spent publicly or privately for K–12, higher education, health care, or a hand up for our neighbors who are going through tough times.
 Until we can reclaim control of our lives from our government, I would hope our legislators suspend their natural suspicion and cynicism and come to a resolution.